Participants at the July 2024 Interracial Sisterhood Retreat smiling together

 April 17, 2024 African American Art and Culture Complex San Francisco

-In affinity space for women of the Global Majority** we will:
+In affinity space for women of the Global Majority** we:

 ⛔unlearn lessons and myths we have been taught about